[ Printer Friendly Version ] [ Report Abuse ]

 “Most of them are older than me, and besides, Dad's their boss.
 Awkward.”

 He considered that.
 “Maybe.
 I'll ask Louis and Dominique if they know anyone.”
 He clapped her shoulder.
 “Good idea.”

 Her mission accomplished, Rose focused on dinner.
 “Do we need to buy anything?”

 “Nope.
 Let's eat.”

 The next day started sedately enough.
-When she stepped into the early morning air, it was brisk, but not as bitingly cold as it had been the week before, which had had her wishing she could afford an apartment in a building authorized to have a floo fireplace, as Victoire and Teddy did.
+When she stepped into the early morning air, it was brisk, but not as bitingly cold as it had been during the unseasonal cold snap the week before, which had left her wishing she could afford an apartment in a building authorized to have a floo fireplace, as Victoire and Teddy did.

 But those apartments were highly desirable, so they cost a lot more money than an entry-level Ministry official made.